BookNook Insights

 2️⃣ Equity-centered

-The factors that contribute to low literacy rates are often rooted in systemic inequalities, such as poverty, racism, and lack of access to education.
-Only by centering equity and inclusivity in literacy interventions can we hope to make meaningful progress in improving literacy rates.
+The factors that contribute to low literacy rates are often grounded in systemic inequalities, such as poverty and lack of access to education.
+Only by centering fairness and support in literacy interventions can we hope to make meaningful progress in improving literacy rates.
 Look for these types of components in provider offerings:

-• Culturally inclusive and authentic instructional materials and multi-lingual language scaffolding
+• Culturally supportive and authentic instructional materials and multi-lingual language scaffolding

 • Multi-sensory engagement, such as through the use of audio and visuals

-• Supports diverse reading proficiency and differentiated instruction
+• Supports a range of reading proficiency and differentiated instruction

 3️⃣ Community collaboration and relationships